-Change the line so that it instead reads:

-exec /usr/bin/ssh-agent \$HOME/.Xclients-default
+Change the line so that it instead reads: exec /usr/bin/ssh-agent \$HOME/.Xclients-default

-- 3. Open the GNOME Control Center (GNOME Main Menu Button => Programs => Settings => GNOME Control Center) and go to Session => Startup Programs.
+- 3. Select Main Menu Button (on the Panel) => Extras => Preferences => Sessions, and click on the Startup Programs tab.
 Click Add and enter /usr/bin/ssh-add in the Startup Command text area.
 Set it a priority to a number higher than any existing commands to ensure that it is executed last.
 A good priority number for ssh-add is 70 or higher.
 The higher the priority number, the lower the priority.
 If you have other programs listed, this one should have the lowest priority.
-Click OK to save your settings, and exit the GNOME Control Center. - 4.
+Click Close to exit the program. - 4.
 Log out and then log back into GNOME; in other words, restart X. After GNOME is started, a dialog box will appear prompting you for your passphrase(s).
 Enter the passphrase requested.
 If you have both DSA and RSA key pairs configured, you will be prompted for both.
 From this point on, you should not be prompted for a password by ssh, scp, or sftp.